lkesteloot/unsong/unsong.md

 I decided to take her literally.
 “Look.
 We know God has to desire evil on some level.
 Otherwise He wouldn’t have created Thamiel and set him loose in the universe to promote it.
 So why not actually put something in the Bible that sufficiently defective people will use as an excuse to be evil?”

 “You’re heading towards repentance theodicy,” said Ana.
 “The theory that the reason God put evil in the Universe was that repentance is so great, and without evil you can’t repent.
-But I…don’t see it.
+But I... don’t see it.
 Repentance is great because it makes there stop being evil.
 We celebrate repentance more than we maybe do with constant saintliness because we want to send a big signal to other evildoers that we will welcome and celebrate them if they stop being evil.
 Somebody beating me up and then saying sorry and he won’t do it again is preferable to somebody beating me up and intending to continue to do so.
 But not to never getting beaten up in the first place.”

 “Eh,” I said.
 “Maybe God just happens to like repentance for its own sake.
 It wouldn’t be the weirdest thing He ever did.
 I mean, He created the platypus.”